markuskreukniet/irmamobile-measurements/README.md

 ## Results of the Study

-The results of the measurements we performed for the study are in the sub directories of the directorie `/measurement_results`.
+The study performed measurements, and the results of these measurements are in the directory `/measurement_results`.
 All these measurements are saved in microseconds and are in .txt files by which each line is a measurement.
+The `/measurement_results` directory has two subdirectories, HTTP and HTTPS.
+The HTTP directory contains only HTTP IRMA session measurements, and the HTTPS directory contains only IRMA session measurements.
+The HTTP and HTTPS directory contains two subdirectories, KSS and no KSS.
+The KSS directory contains keyshare message measurements, and the no KSS directory does not have keyshare message measurements.

-The sub directories are namend after the only active network connection the phone had that performed the measurements had while performing the measurements.
+The subdirectories of the KSS and no KSS are directories that represent the only active network connection the phone had while performing the measurements and the attribute set used in the IRMA sessions.
+The naming of such a directory is first the network connection followed by a _ and then the attribute set.
 The files in the subfolder also have naming convention:

----- aaanpas sub folders

 * When such a file start with 'tor' it means that network traffic of the app was routed over the Tor network while the measurements happened.
 * When the file name constains 'disclosure' it means that measured network message was part of a disclosure session.
 When the file name constains 'issuance' it means that measured network message was part of a issuance session.
 Disclosure and issuance can with or with a capital letter.